WE CAN HELP YOU GET RID OF NUISANCE WILDLIFE PROBLEMS

 Reliable prevention from future animal intrusions in your home.

 Professional and permanent repairs to entry points and insulation.
 Disinfecting areas damaged by urine and feces.

-Wildlife Problems in Knoxville, TN
+Wildlife Problems in Knoxville

 Knoxville, TN, sits in the midst of the Great Appalachian Valley and is part of the mountain range of the same name.
 The high elevation brings weather patterns to the area that differ from those in surrounding cities.
 Wildlife pests may move into homes during cool and snowy winters or warm summers.

 There are sixteen species of bats in Tennessee.
 The Little Brown Bat is the most common and frequently enters Knoxville homes during summers.
 Bat guano is the surest sign you have bats and the greatest risk to your health.
 A large accumulation of guano can lead to structural issues and spread two fungal diseases.

 Only a handful of bat species are likely to enter your attic to roost, but they could form large maternity colonies during the summer.
 Tennessee regulates bat removal.
 From May 1st to August 1st you cannot remove a colony with flightless pups.

 Inspection- Small squeaking sounds.
 Piles of droppings in one corner of the house or attic.
 Stains on walls and strong ammonia smell.